modbas/mad76/README.md

 -   control theory

--   AI
+-   artificial intelligence

--   embedded SW engineering
+-   embedded software engineering

 and get ready for a career in the automotive or robotics industry.